Jarn/jarn.mkrelease/README.txt

     cannot be guessed from the argument.

 ``-d dist-location, --dist-location=dist-location``
-    An scp destination specification, or an index server configured in ``~/.pypirc``, or an alias name for either.
+    An scp or sftp destination specification, an index server configured in ``~/.pypirc``, or an alias name for either.
 This option may be specified more than once.

 ``-s, --sign``
     Sign the release with GnuPG.